Learn About the WIC Infant Formula Rebate System

 While the program encourages breastfeeding, it also understands that these methods may not be possible for all mothers.
 By providing increased access to WIC baby formula, infants are able to reach their full growth potential.
-Beneficiaries can download our guide to discover how many WIC participants are served each month with money saved by rebates.
+You can download our guide to learn more about how WIC benefits may help you.

 All state agencies participating in the WIC Infant Formula Rebate System must create a competitive bidding system in which the manufacturer offering the best low-cost products or rebates is awarded.
 State agencies that are excluded from creating a cost-containment system include those that serve WIC infant food packages through home delivery and direct distribution delivery systems.

 State agencies that provide food instruments, such as vouchers and EBT cards, to purchase WIC formula from retail stores must solicit manufacturer bids.
 These agencies can invite manufacturers to submit bids through single solicitation or separate solicitation.
 Single solicitation is typically the most common way to request bids for generic brands of milk-based formulas that are suitable for most infants.

 However, these WIC approved formulas manufacturers must agree to offer soy-based formulas as well after being awarded.
 On the other hand, separate solicitation is open to establishing two distinct contracts- with a soy-based brand and milk-based brand.
 To learn more about WIC baby formula contracts, download our guide.

 Learn About the Types of WIC Approved Formulas